jamesncox/memes-vs-gifs-react/notes.md

     [x]  "previewMeme" state, to hold a potential meme before saving to database [x]  Once a caption is selected, can then save to database like normal.

-[] Refactor created caption to only be persisted to database once it's "previewed" like created meme
+[x] Refactor created caption to only be persisted to database once it's "previewed" like created meme
-    [] probably will have to refactor backend caption to "find_or_create_by" or something similar
+    [x] probably will have to refactor backend caption to "find_or_create_by" or something similar.
+NOPE.
+Didn't do that.

-[] Should have an "About" page with info about the app, maybe myself and maybe contact info.
+[x] Should have an "About" page with info about the app, maybe myself and maybe contact info.

 [x] Add UserGifs and UserMemes components to call in UserProfile Component (presentation/container relationship)

 [] Refactor the href / <a> tag </a> problem into onClick and function for popUp/Modal display

+[] Filter everyone's gifs and memes by caption rating

 # Loading Gif Options
     my "is loading" animation, not a spinning wheel